Commonwealth of Massachusetts Executive Office of Labor and

 NOTES: Revised BLS CES jobs estimates now include jobs in Health Care that cover services to the elderly and disabled persons that were not previously in this series.
 The changes begin in January 1999.

-Local area unemployment statistics for February 2014 will be released on Tuesday, March 25, 2014.
-The preliminary March 2014 and revised February 2014 unemployment rate, labor force data and jobs estimates for Massachusetts will be released on Thursday, April 17, 2014.
-See the annual schedule for complete list of release dates.
+Local area unemployment statistics for September 2014 will be released on Tuesday, October 21, 2014.
+The preliminary October 2014 and revised September 2014 unemployment rate, labor force data and jobs estimates for Massachusetts will be released on Thursday, November 20, 2014.
+See the 2014 Media Advisory annual schedule for complete list of release dates.

 |Statewide Seasonally Adjusted Unemployment||Statewide Seasonally Adjusted Employment|